Do Prescription Medications Work for Weight Loss?

-You may also find naltrexone referred to as different names including LDN or low dose naltrexone.
+You may also find naltrexone referred to by different names including LDN or low-dose naltrexone.

-The reason this is important is because the FDA approved dose for alcohol dependence is MUCH higher than is required for weight loss.
+The reason this is important is that the FDA-approved dose for alcohol dependence is MUCH higher than is required for weight loss.

 Doses of naltrexone in Contrave vary but start at 8mg.

 I’ve personally found a lot of success with Naltrexone in doses ranging from 4.5mg to 13.5mg.